 The asymmetry is a matter of what is known directly and not known directly, and the specific kind of knowledge.
 It is not a matter of what can be observed, perceived, felt, as opposed to what cannot be observed, perceived, felt.
 Were I able to observe the mental states of another human being that would not mean that I did not have a problem of other minds.
 I would still lack what I needed.
 What I need is the capacity to observe those mental states as mental states belonging to that other human being.
 They would have to be experienced by me as someone else's mental state.
 My experience of the other would have to come accompanied by that guarantee, attached as it were to an epistemological label.
 The situation would only then be as it is in my own case.
 I would only then be in possession of the direct knowledge that I and all of us forever lack.

 It should be noted that just as direct observation is not what we relevantly lack (though most of us mostly do) neither is it direct knowledge as such that is crucial.
 If we take telepathy, then were it to be accepted that some have this supposed gift, they might be allowed to have the capacity to have direct knowledge of (some of) the inner lives of others.
 They still would not know directly that those others have any inner life at all.
 Even if they were to be as it were “plugged in” to another's mental states, they would need what they do not have, direct knowledge that what they are “plugged in” to is, indeed, the inner life of another.
-They would know directly that there is a pain but not that it is someone else's pain.
+They would know directly that there is a pain that they are experiencing but that would not give them the knowledge, the guarantee, that indeed someone else is experiencing that pain.
 So, the asymmetry that generates the epistemological problem of other minds is that each of us sometimes knows directly that we are in the mental state we are in and we never know directly that someone other than ourself is in the mental state they are in.

 It should also be noted that the fact that direct knowledge of whatever sort is lacking does not mean that knowledge is lacking.
 It means only that direct knowledge is lacking.
 No more, without supporting argument, does it mean that the best kind of knowledge is lacking.